brentp/poverlap/README.md

-    include - optional bed file of regions to include shuffle_both - if set, both a and b are shuffled. normally just b overlap_distance - intervals within this distance are overlapping. shuffle_distance - shuffle each interval to a random location within this distance of its current location.
+    include - optional bed file of regions to include shuffle_both - if set, both a and b are shuffled. normally just b overlap_distance - intervals within this distance are overlapping. shuffle_loc - randomize the start of each interval to a random location within this distance of its current location. or if a BED file is given, then randomize the intervals in `b` to an random location within the containing interval in shuffle_loc

-ToDo
-====

-Allow metric other than wc -l.